cbitter78/What-I-am-Learning/books/atomic_habits.md

 #### Identity

 As my dad used to say, "You are what you think" When you see yourself as a person that does X or Y you then support that habit.
-Identity is a collection of the behaviors your exabit.
+Identity is a collection of the behaviors your exhibit.
 If you want to change your behaviors, or habits then change your identity then the behaviors will follow.

 > "The ultimate form of intrinsic motivation is when a habit becomes part of your identity.
 It’s one thing to say I’m the type of person who wants this.
 It’s something very different to say I’m the type of person who is this."